dennis95/dennix/README.md

 `$PREFIX/bin` to your `$PATH`.
 Finally you can run `make` to build a bootable cdrom image.

+## Ports

+Patches and scripts for installing third-party ports are available at
+<https://github.com/dennis95/dennix-ports>.
+If you put the contents of that
+repository into a subdirectory named `ports` all third-party ports will be downloaded, built, and installed automatically during the build.
+For releases a ports tarball is available that includes all third-party source code and that does not need to download any additional files.

 ## License

 Dennix is free software and is licensed under the terms of the ISC license.
 The full license terms can be found in the `LICENSE` file.
-The math library (libm) code is licensed under the MIT license and other permissive licenses compatible to the ISC license.
+The math library (libm) code was adopted from musl and is licensed under the MIT license and other permissive licenses compatible to the ISC license.
 See the `libm/COPYRIGHT` file for details.

-Please note that this license only applies to Dennix itself.
-Any third-party ports that are included in release images are released under their own licenses.
-The licenses for all ports are available in the `/share/licenses` directory of the release image.
+All third-party ports are released under their own licenses.
+The full license text for every port is available in the `/share/licenses` directory of the release image.